HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 Why We Like It

-Running at a close second is another Peterson “Post Oak Real Fyre” 24″ “Vented” gas/log/fireplace insert, which, like our Editor’s choice, is an excellent option for anyone converting from wood to a gas fireplace.
+Running at a close second is another Peterson “Post Oak Real Fyre” 24″ “Vented” gas/log/fireplace insert, which, like our Editor’s Choice, is an excellent option for anyone converting from wood to a gas fireplace.

 Specs